IPA.CONF(5) IPA.CONF(5)

 only_abs_paths = <boolean>;

-All commands are run with the help from the shell, so any shell-spe-
+All commands are run by a command shell, so any shell-specific command

-Note that standard input (stdin), standard output (stdout) and standard
+Note that the standard input (stdin), standard output (stdout) and the

 shell_path = "/path/shell";

-<Shell_arg1> by default is equal to ``-c'', but it can be redefined in
+<Shell_arg1> is equal to ``-c'' by default, but it can be redefined in

 the shell_arg1 parameter: